iDingDong/dcool/document/container/list.md

 - Overload 1: If `squeezedOnly`, initialize the list with 0 capacity; Otherwise if `stuffed`, default-initialize `squeezedCapacity` count of items.
 - Overload 2, 3: Construct as a copy of `other` (as-if).
-- Overload 4: Construct with given capacity.
-If `stuffed`, default-initialize `capacity` items.
+- Overload 4: Construct with capacity no less than argument `capacity`.
+If `stuffed`, the capacity of the constructed list would be exactly `capacity`, and `capacity` number of items will be default-initialized.
 This overload is unavailable if `squeezedOnly`.
 - Overload 5: Construct by copy all items from range [`otherBegin`, `otherEnd`) where `otherEnd` is `count` step ahead of `otherBegin`.
 This overload is unavailable if `squeezedOnly` and `stuffed`.
 - Overload 6: Construct by copy all items from range [`otherBegin`, `otherEnd`).
 This overload is unavailable if `squeezedOnly` and `stuffed`.